hzl-b/cas-ads/M1/readme.md

 ## M1 ##

-block module: learn to understand different data sources and types and how to design data management models and plans.
+Learn to understand different data sources and types and how to design data management models and plans.